anhhtbk/todo-app-xamarin-forms/docs/high-level-architecture.md

 ## Dependency Injection

-To make components easisy to wire up togehter, but loosely coupled, we use DryIoC for dependency injection.
+To make components easisy to wire up together, but loosely coupled, we use DryIoC for dependency injection.

 All dependencies are declared within `App.xaml.cs` in method `RegisterTypes`.